Placement for Incoming Students

 "I have taken university-level language courses abroad." (see E)

 “I am a native or heritage speaker of another language.” (see F)

 A. If you have never studied the language before or have studied it for less than a year, go to the Modern Languages main office in Gaines 117.
-You will just sign a form and we will enroll you in the first semester course.
-You can also call us at (406) 994-4448 before you come to Bozeman to pre-enroll and then sign the form when you are here.
+We must enroll you in your first language class at MSU.
+After completing this first class you will be able to register for successive classes.

-B. If you have had one year or more of the language in High school or you have learned the language while living abroad, you will likely need to take the CLEP exam in order to enroll in a class.
+B. If you have had one year or more of the language in High school or you have learned the language while living abroad, you will need to take a WebCAPE exam in order to enroll in a class.

-- Receive from 3 to 9 credits and placement in an appropriate level.
+- Receive from 3 to 12 credits (up to four MSU classes) and placement in the appropriate

 - Make sure that your results are sent to MSU so that you will receive credit here.
 Have them sent to the Registrar's Office (101 Montana Hall, Bozeman, MT 59717-6650).
 If you want further information, you can contact Enrollment Services at (406) 994-6620.

 - If AP credit has not been processed by MSU prior to your registration date, see Takami in Gaines 117 (phone: 994-4448 or fax 994-6199) with your score for registration.

 D. If you took courses in the language at another college, show us (Gaines 117) or fax us (406-994-6199) a copy of your transcript (it does not need to be official), and we will enroll you in the appropriate course.
 Also make sure to have your other college send your transcript to MSU-Bozeman.
 You can do this from your home.
 The sooner the better!

 E. If you have taken university-level language courses at an institution abroad, two things could happen: